 Chair of the Remuneration Committee.
-Member of the Nominations & Governance Committee and Board Audit
+Member of the Nominations & Governance Committee and Board Audit Committee.

-Committee.

-Early career at Mars confectionery, Pepsi, and Asda, followed by executive roles at Camelot Group plc, B&Q plc and Homebase Limited.
-CEO of Start, a Prince of Wales charitable initiative.
-Previous Board member at Principality Building Society and Safestore Self Storage Ltd. Former Chair of PayM and of the Current Account Switch Service for Pay.UK.
+Jo is an experienced Non-Executive Director who has worked across multiple sectors in her executive and nonexecutive careers.
+Her early career at Mars confectionery, Pepsi, and Asda, followed by executive roles at Camelot Group plc, B&Q plc and Homebase Limited.
+She was also CEO of Start, a Prince of Wales charitable initiative.
+Jo has held previous non-executive roles at Principality Building Society and Safestore Self Storage Ltd and was the former Chair of PayM and of the Current Account Switch Service for Pay.UK.

-Non-Executive Director and Chair of the Remuneration Committee at Dŵr Cymru Welsh Water.
-Non-Executive Director and Chair of Remuneration Committee at Sirius Real Estate.
-Non-Executive Director and Consumer Duty Champion at Vitality Health.
+Senior Independent Director and Chair of the Remuneration Committee at Dŵr Cymru Welsh Water.
+Chair of Remuneration Committee at Sirius Real Estate.
+Non-Executive Director and Consumer Duty Champion at Vitality Health Limited.

-Shamira Mohammed - (appointed May 2019) - Independent Non-Executive Director
+Shamira Mohammed - (appointed May 2019) - Independent Non-Executive Director and Board ESG Champion

-Member of the Board Audit Committee and Remuneration Committee
+Member of the Board Audit Committee and Remuneration Committee.

 Chartered Accountant with over 20 years' experience within the financial services sector.
 Currently, Group Chief Accounting Officer at Athora, an insurance and reinsurance group focused on the pensions and insurance market.
-Previous executive roles at Aviva plc and Phoenix Group plc including Finance Director for the Phoenix Life Division and Finance Acquisition Director.
+Shamira held previous executive roles at Aviva plc and Phoenix Group plc including Finance Director for the Phoenix Life Division and Finance Acquisition Director.

-Group Chief Accounting Officer of Athora.
+Group Chief Accounting Officer, Athora.